 Good protection is about more than money.
 Make your advice stand out by giving your clients more than they might expect.

-Helping Hand is a support service that’s included in all our protection plans available through intermediaries.
+Helping Hand is a support service that comes with all our protection plans available through intermediaries.

 It’s available to your clients from the day their plan starts, they don’t need to pay anything extra to use it and their partner and children can use it too.